rgreenblatt/cs1690_handout/Processes-and-Threads.md

 The mutexes will be used later, in the Drivers and S5FS projects.

-**Note:** for 2021 spring, the implementation of kmutex has been provided in assembly form (proc/kmutex.S).
+**Note for 2021 spring:** the implementation of kmutex has been provided in assembly form (proc/kmutex.S).
 We will release the full C source code after the `uthreads` project.

 ## 3.7 Testing
 It is your responsibility to think of boundary conditions which could potentially